Skip to content

 Ark::Slack::Client

-Wraps the Slack Web API: auth.test, chat.postMessage, reactions.add, users.info, and files.uploadV2.
+Wraps the Slack Web API: auth.test, chat.postMessage, reactions.add, users.info, conversations.replies, and files.uploadV2.

 Ark::Slack::Mrkdwn